spilliams/blaseball/README.md

 Building `cmd/cli` will build you a command-line tool that will query against a blaseball API.
 It defaults to the official one, but you can use flags to set a custom url or pick a hardcoded local url.
-This tool will tell you many of the things that the server could tell you, but in your terminal instead of in a browser.
+This tool will tell you many of the things that the aforementioned server could tell you, but it does so in your terminal instead of in a browser.
 Honestly it's only here as a test bed before I build an honest front-end for the server.

 # Contributions

 At this time I am not accepting contributions.
 I don't even know how blaseball works yet, and this is just a fun pet project to distract myself from systemic racism, global pandemics, and devastating wildfires.

+If you feel very strongly about it, you could start a new issue, or set up a fork and Pull Request, but honestly I don't know how much time I can devote to open-source style maintenance on top of just-farting-around style maintenance.

 # Server features